-- After inserting the tab, make sure the tab and buckle are locked and that the seat belt extender is not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle. - If the seat belt does not function normally, immediately contact your Toyota dealer.
+- After inserting the tab, make sure the tab and buckle are locked and that the lap and shoulder portions of the belt is not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle. - If the seat belt does not function normally, immediately contact your Toyota dealer.
 Do not use the seat until the seat belt is fixed.
 It cannot protect an adult occupant or your child from injury.